-We have completed our AutoCAD drawing by creating floor plan.
+We have completed our AutoCAD drawing by creating a floor plan.
 We set several layers when we created wall and column.
 Why?
 We are going to create different drawing representative for relatively large and small scale.
 How?
 We are going to create two layer states.

 This is going to be how it look with all the details.
 Let’s just save this layer states.
 Click from your AutoCAD ribbon, home>layers>unsaved layer state>New Layer State.

 Now we are going to define another layer state.
-Open your layer manager.
+Open your Layer Manager.

 Freeze these layers: